 EECOM National Conferences are Canada’s largest, regular gatherings of environmental learning stakeholders, and provide unparalleled professional development and networking opportunities.
 Frequently hosted in national or regional parks and important conservation areas, these events often incorporate outdoor recreational activities as an integral part of the conference and provide conference participants with opportunities to explore and learn about different parts of our diverse nation and it’s natural resources.
 Hosted in partnership with local groups and organizations, this has been one way EECOM has successfully supported regional capacity building for environmental learning for over a decade.

-Every day, the daily news demonstrates an urgency to address ongoing environmental and social issues.
 Youth stand to inherit and bear the burden of the many systemic issues passed onto them from previous generations.
-It is more important than ever to adequately equip, support and empower the next generation of youth who want to contribute to truly equitable systemic change and those who will be teaching them.
+It is more important than ever to adequately equip, support and empower the next generation of youth who want to contribute to equitable systemic change and those who will be teaching them.
+The EECOM 2023 Conference was hosted by the New Brunswick Environmental Network (NBEN) from the centre of the Wabanaki Confederacy, often called New Brunswick, Canada.

 April 28-May 1, 2021 – Exploring the Nature of Cities